From £19,720

 French firm’s new, comfort-first family hatchback has echoes of a 1970s great

-C4’s various rhomboid details are the first styling nods to the 1971 Citroën GS; and this long sloping bootlid, with the spoiler on its trailing edge, is the second.
-Aerodynamic, too.
+C4’s various rhomboid details are the first styling nods to the 1971 Citroën GS, and a long sloping bootlid, with the spoiler on its trailing edge, is the second.
+It's aerodynamic too.
 We liked it.

 This is a car that has been inspired by its customers, says Citroën.
-An amalgam of typical hatchback and compact SUV design, it’s claimed to have a bold, high-rising but tapering outline; a roomy, versatile and relaxing interior; and plenty of options for individual customer configurability.
-It sounds very much like a smart, affordable, alternative family car perfectly fine-tuned for our current market tastes.
+An amalgam of typical hatchback and compact SUV design, it’s claimed to have a bold, high-rising but tapering outline, a roomy, versatile and relaxing interior and plenty of options for individual customer configurability.

 Advertisement